Adam and Eve

 Büchel

 The problem with this model is that it doesn't take the child into account.
 Burckhardt-Biederman hides this by writing "Painter's family", but the fact is that all our witnesses: Ludwig Iselin's manuscript from 1577, Der Todendantz, the gouaches and Frölich gives us one dialogue for the child and another for the mother / paintress.
-The model doesn't explain very well either, how the child's dialogue still survives in Merian's book from 1621, and it offers no explanation at all for, how a picture book with gouaches from 1600 (which was unknown to Burckhardt-Biederman) can contain a picture of the child.
+The model doesn't explain very well either, how a picture book with gouaches from 1600 (which was unknown to Burckhardt-Biederman) can include a picture of the child.

 RenovationFigures